yochaigal/cairn/wip/2e/forest-seeds.md

 Atop a small hill is a wooden **cabin**.
 Small **logs** are arranged in rows on the West side of the building, and a tall **rack** is installed on the East wall.

 - **Cabin**: There is a 3-in-6 chance that Sweeney is here.
 Otherwise, he is out hunting.
 A ring of white dust is sprinkled across the doorway.
-  - If the dust is disturbed, Sweeney will know, then make his way to the cabin.
+  - If the dust is disturbed, Sweeney will know and come investigate.
 - **Logs**: Arranged in rows of four by four.
   - A stained outline of an animal (bear, rabbit, beaver, etc.) is drawn on each.
 A drop of white is painted on the rabbit.
 It looks new.
 - **Rack**: Various animal skins are stretched tightly across, drying.